 Lesson 2: Create a work environment that is actually conducive to doing work

 While cubicles are sometimes a necessary evil, you should always try to give your employees an alternative area to do their work.
-Whether it is a lounge with couches, conference room or even picnic tables outside, people tend to be more productive when they can move around.
+Whether it is a lounge with couches, a conference room, or even picnic tables outside, people tend to be more productive when they can move around.
 This is especially true for people who sit near colleagues who are on the phone all day.

-Lesson 3: Don’t Micromanage
+Lesson 3: Don’t micromanage

 Peter’s boss in the movie is Bill Lumbergh, played by Gary Cole.
 Despite his position as Division Vice President, Lumbergh seems to have nothing better to do than walk around the office with his coffee mug, checking to see if Peter has finished “the TPS reports.”
-Lumbergh’s unexpected interruptions not only distract Peter, but also add to his frustration with the company.
+Lumbergh’s unexpected interruptions not only distract Peter but also add to his frustration with the company.

 It is common for small business owners to want to oversee every aspect of their companies, but there is a fine line between overseeing and micromanaging.
 Studies have shown that people actually perform at lower levels when monitored (or even just think they’re being watched).